grupo-avispa/semantic_navigation/semantic_goals_generator/README.md

 ROS Service to generate 2D navigation goals with orientation in a specifed region of interest (ROI).
-The service takes the number of navigation goals (*n*), an *inflation radius* which ressembles the robot's footprint, and a ROI described by a polygon as arguments and returns a list of goal poses.
+The service takes the number of navigation goals (*n*) and a ROI described by a polygon as arguments and returns a list of goal poses.

 Also has a service to request the ROI name of a position.